 - What is essential dialogue?
 What dialogue must be included in order for the reader to follow the story? - What dialogue needs to be included because it relates to the overall themes we have chosen as a class? - How does each character speak?
-What are the patterns in characters' speech that Lloyd Alexander reveals in the book?
+What are the patterns in characters' speech that Ursula K. Le Guin reveals in the book?
 This will require you having conversations with other groups. - Is there any dialogue you can compress in order to make the necessary point while still moving the story forward? - Is there any dialogue you will need to write yourself because it is either not included in the book or is expressed through narration? - Is there any dialogue you can let go of because although it might be interesting or amusing, it wouldn't be missed if it were gone?

 As you answer these questions, make notes in pencil on your script - feel free to cross things out and rewrite things in the margins or above and below each line.
+This will get messy; that's okay.

-Step Two
+Step Three